-In this section, we follow the approach of Scaife et al. (2010) to determine the degree to which 272 the blocking bias in the models is associated with their mean-state bias.
-We apply a correction to the mean of the model 500-hPa geopotential height output and then re-calculate the blocking index 274 based on the bias-corrected height field.
-The procedure is illustrated in Fig. 12 for a single model 275 and grid point: the thin red line shows the daily climatological-mean geopotential height for the UM at N96 resolution at this grid point.
-The bold red line is obtained by low-pass filtering this 277 data with a cutoff frequency at (90 days)-1.
-The bold black line shows the same daily low-pass 278 filtered climatology for the reanalysis data, and the difference between the two bold lines defines the model 'mean' bias on each day.
-Repeating this at each grid point defines the model bias at 280 each grid point and for each day of the year, and the model geopotential height is now corrected 281 for this bias before calculating the blocking climatology.
+In this section, we follow the approach of Scaife et al. (2010) to determine the degree to which the blocking biases in the models are associated with their mean-state biases.
+We apply a correction to the mean of each model 500-hPa geopotential height output and then recalculate the blocking index based on the bias-corrected height field.
+The procedure is illustrated in Fig. 12 for a single model and grid point: the thin red line shows the daily climatological-mean geopotential height for the UM at N96 resolution at this grid point.
+The thick red line is obtained by low-pass filtering this data with a cutoff frequency at (90 days)-1.
+The thick black line shows the same daily low-pass-filtered climatology for the reanalysis data, and the difference between the two thick lines defines the model "mean" bias on each day.
+Repeating this at each grid point defines the model bias at each grid point and for each day of the year, and the model geopotential height is now corrected for this bias before calculating the blocking climatology.

-The middle column of Figure 13 (panels b,e,h,k) shows the winter blocking climatology ob-283 tained after correcting the mean geopotential height to reanalysis in the lowest-resolution version 284 of the four models.
-This can be compared with the uncorrected blocking frequency and the refer-285 ence reanalysis climatology shown in Fig. 3.
-It can be seen that the bias correction yields higher blocking frequencies over north and west Europe in better agreement with the reanalysis (Fig. 3a) 287 than the uncorrected low-resolution models (Fig. 3b,d,g,j).
-There is some consistency between the 288 winter mean geopotential height bias of the four low-resolution models (shown in the left column 289 of Fig. 13, panels a,d,g,j) and the effect of bias correction on the blocking climatology.
-All models have a low height bias over northwest Europe consistent with the general increase in blocking 291 frequency upon bias correction.
+Figures 13b,e,h,k show the winter blocking climatology obtained after correcting the mean geopotential height to reanalysis in the lowest-resolution version of the four models.
+This can be compared with the uncorrected blocking frequency and the reference reanalysis climatology shown in Fig. 3.
+It can be seen that the bias correction yields higher blocking frequencies over north and west Europe in better agreement with the reanalysis (Fig. 3a) than the uncorrected low-resolution models (Figs. 3b,d,g,j).
+There is some consistency between the winter mean geopotential height bias of the four low-resolution models (shown in Figs. 13a,d,g,j) and the effect of bias correction on the blocking climatology.
+All models have a low height bias over northwest Europe consistent with the general increase in blocking frequency upon bias correction.
 For the MRI model whose height bias over northwest Europe is fairly small, the effect of bias correction is fairly small as well.

-Similarly to the uncorrected climatologies, however, the bias-corrected climatologies misplace the North-Sea maximum of blocking occurrence southwestward over the south of the British Isles and the Celtic Sea.
-This shows that the mean state bias, defined as described above, can only partly account for the blocking biases seen in the low-resolution models.
+However, similar to the uncorrected climatologies, the bias-corrected climatologies misplace the North Sea maximum of blocking occurrence southwestward over the south of the British Isles and the Celtic Sea.
+This shows that the mean-state bias, defined as described above, can only partly account for the blocking biases seen in the low-resolution models.

-We also show the resolution sensitivity in the winter mean 500 hPa geopotential height for the four models on the right of Fig. 13, panels c,f,i,l.
+We also show the resolution sensitivity in the winter mean 500-hPa geopotential height for the four models in Figs. 13c,f,i,l.
 Over the Atlantic and Eurasia, the increase in resolution largely reduces the biases in the low-resolution models.
 This is consistent with the slight enhancement in Euro-Atlantic blocking seen with resolution.
-Yet again, the resolution sensitivity of the mean geopotential height cannot fully explain the change in the blocking climatology with resolution.
+Again, the resolution sensitivity of the mean geopotential height cannot fully explain the change in the blocking climatology with resolution.
 For example, both the IFS and MRI models simulate higher occurrence of blocking over the North Sea at higher resolution, while the geopotential height field in this area changes strongly with resolution in the IFS model, but not so in the MRI model.